 Can small-scale lending make a difference to the world?
 At Fransabank, we believe so wholeheartedly.
-In this vein, our Bank adopted and implemented an aggressive micro financing approach helping to forge progress in eradicating poverty.
-Fransabank “Ameen” and “Maan” micro credit loans, as well as "Najah Loan" were launched as part of the Bank’s commitment to the balanced development and growth of the economy through support to low-income individuals.
+In this vein, the Bank adopted and implemented an aggressive micro financing approach helping to forge progress in eradicating poverty.
+Fransabank micro credit loans were launched as part of the Bank’s commitment to the balanced development and growth of the economy through support to low-income individuals.
 This is achieved through well-perceived business venue that mandates dedicating specialized teams who conduct one-to-one business field visits to potential and existing beneficiaries.
 The team members are intentionally selected from the suburban areas.
 They know exactly the needs and wants of the community.
-Moreover, we provide them with training to promote development ethics based on rigor, creativity, understanding and respect for the rural environment.
+Moreover, the Bank provides them with training to promote development ethics based on rigor, creativity, understanding and respect for the rural environment.
 The team members are always in direct contact with the NGO’s operating in the rural areas and ensures sustainable development and optimal results.

-Specifically targeting areas outside the capital, such as the Bekaa, the South, the North, Mount Lebanon and Jbeil, “Ameen” and “Maan” micro credit loans offer flexible conditions that enable individuals to develop their own small-scale businesses or improve and expand their existing ones.
+Specifically targeting areas outside the capital, such as the Bekaa, the South, the North, Mount Lebanon and Jbeil, Fransabank micro credit loans offer flexible conditions that enable individuals to develop their own small-scale businesses or improve and expand their existing ones.

 Fransabank received the Social Economic Award 2012 for “Najah Loan” under the category of “Women Empowerment”.
 The event was organized by First Protocol in collaboration with the Central Bank, the Association of Banks, the Federation of the Chambers of Commerce, Industry, and Agriculture in Lebanon, the Association of Industrialists, and the Lebanese Franchise Association

 Small and Medium Size (SME) Enterprises Lending